 - Finely chop, press, or grate enough garlic to measure 1 teaspoon.

 - Trim the root ends from the scallions; thinly slice the scallions on the diagonal.

-Add the mushrooms, ginger, garlic, bean sprouts, if using, sesame stir-fry seasoning, pork, and any accumulated juices and cook, stirring occasionally, until the vegetables start to soften and the pork is cooked through, 2 to 3 minutes.
+Add the mushrooms, ginger, garlic, bean sprouts, mu shu seasoning, and pork and any accumulated juices and cook, stirring occasionally, until the vegetables are just softened and the pork is cooked through, 2 to 3 minutes.
 Remove from the heat, stir in the scallions, and season to taste with salt and pepper.

 While the vegetables and pork cook, prepare the lettuce and cilantro.

 - Trim the root end from the iceberg lettuce.

 - Press the garlic (if you have a press).

 - Measure the ginger and garlic.

 - Help roll up the pork wraps.